-PS: Oh and YES, “dog food” is made with real “people food” and therefore, people food (with a few exceptions of grapes, bakers chocolate, macadamia nuts, onions and a few others) is not actually poisonous for dogs.
+PS: Oh and YES, “dog food” is made with real “people food” and therefore, people food (with a few exceptions of grapes, bakers chocolate, macadamia nuts, onions, and a few others) is not poisonous for dogs.

 For a list of the “Poisonous Foods” for your dog click here.

-PPS: To this day I personally still provide my dogs with a balanced, high quality dry dog food.
-But I also take great pride and joy in adding high quality, organic vegetables, essential fatty acids and organic meats into their diet to enhance the flavoring and bring joy to both my dogs and my life.
+PPS: To this day I personally still provide my dogs with balanced, high-quality dry dog food.
+But I also take great pride and joy in adding high-quality, organic vegetables, essential fatty acids, and organic meats into their diet to enhance the flavoring and bring joy to both my dogs and my life.
 See some of the foods I feed my dog here.